 Sign Me Up

-- Many scholars believe that Hinduism started way back, between 2300 BC to 1500 BC in the Indus Valley.
+- Many scholars believe that Hinduism started way back, between 2300 BCE to 1500 BCE in the Indus Valley.
 As the Indo-Aryan people migrated to the Indus Valley, their culture blended with the natives.

-- The era between 1500 BC to 500 BC is known as the Vedic Period.
+- The era between 1500 BCE to 500 BCE is known as the Vedic Period.
 It was the time when Vedas were composed.
 The term Vedah means “knowledge” and is the oldest sacred text of Hinduism.
 These include the Rig Veda, Yajur-Veda, Sama-Veda, and Atharva-Veda.

-- Most of the ancient sacred texts were written in Sanskrit.
+- Most of the ancient sacred texts got written in Sanskrit.
 Vedas guide Hindus’ belief system and daily life principles.
-In about 250 BC, the Hindu Holy scriptures that contain the Law of Manu, known as Smritis, was created.
-In addition, Upanishads contain scriptures about the individual and universal soul as well as the concept of reincarnation.
+In about 250 BCE, the Hindu Holy scriptures that contain the Law of Manu, known as Smritis, were created.
+Also, Upanishads contain scriptures about the individual and universal soul as well as the concept of reincarnation.

-- Ramayana is a Hindu Holy scripture that told the epic of Rama and Sita as they triumph over evils.
+- Ramayana is a Hindu Holy scripture that told the epic of Rama and Sita as they triumph over evil.
 Their love story depicts the perfect life of married couples.

 - Like Buddhists, Hindus aim to achieve Nirvana or Moksha as part of the soul’s salvation.
-In order to attain this, one must follow the Samskaras or the rituals.
+To attain this, one must follow the Samskaras or the rituals.
 They are not allowed to harm other people (Ahimsa), not to steal (Asteya), not to utter promiscuous words or thoughts (Brahmacharya), and to possess virtues like Satya or truthfulness, forgiveness (Kshama), steadfastness (Dhriti), compassion (Daya), and honesty (Arjaya).

-- There are several festivals marking the Hindu calendar.
+- Several festivals are marking the Hindu calendar.
 These include Diwali (festival of lights), Navaratri (celebration of fertility and harvest), Holi (spring festival), Janmashtami (birthday of Krishna), Mahashivaratri (festival for Shiva), Gudi Padwa (Hindu New Year), Ramnavami (Lord Rama’s birthday), and Ganesh Festival.

-- A rigid social hierarchy is also practiced by Hindus.
-It is based on the people’s dharma and karma.
-The main caste system include the Brahmins, Kshatriyas, Vaisyas, Sudras, and Pariah.
+- Hindus also practice a rigid social hierarchy.
+It is based on people’s dharma and karma.
+The primary caste system includes the Brahmins, Kshatriyas, Vaisyas, Sudras, and Pariah.
 For many centuries, the caste system was strictly followed.
 It determines the Hindus’ social and religious life.

-- When India became an independent nation, its constitution banned any form of discrimination through the caste system but old customs of marrying by social class are still observed.
+- When India became an independent nation, its constitution banned any form of discrimination through the caste system, but the old customs of marrying by social class are still observed.

 - Most Hindus do not eat beef and pork.
 They see all living things as sacred, especially cows.
-The majority of Hindus are vegetarian and wasting food is considered a very bad habit.
+The majority of Hindus are vegetarian, and wasting food is considered a terrible habit.

 - During the British colonial period in India, reformers and activists like Mahatma Gandhi emerged.
 He pushed for India’s independence.
 In 1947, the British Indian territory was divided into now India and Pakistan.
 After a year, Gandhi was assassinated.
 Hinduism became India’s state religion.